Swine Flu Vaccine Poses Challenges To FDA

 JESSE GOODMAN: If all goes well, we expect to have substantive data within a couple of months of when the studies start.
 But, you know, there's a lot of uncertainties in conducting studies, getting the results.

 SILBERNER: That's to be expected, says William Schaffner.

 SCHAFFNER: The lights in the laboratories are on at night.
 People working day and night on this.
 Some of these things just take time.
 And remember, we don't want to cut a corner.
 We want to do it right so that when we deliver this vaccine to the American public, we can say it meets our standards.

 SILBERNER: Part of the concern is something that happened back in 1976.
 Another swine flu hit a military base in New Jersey.
 The government launched a vaccination campaign.
 For reasons still not understood, several hundred people developed a serious neurological condition called Guillain-Barre Syndrome, or GBS.
 Still, says the FDA's Goodman, H1N1 viruses similar to the new one have been routine components of seasonal vaccines for decades.

-Dr. ANDREW PAVIA (University of Utah): You can't study it in several million people in time to start using it where it will do some good.
+ANDREW PAVIA: You can't study it in several million people in time to start using it where it will do some good.
 So you have to make your decisions based on preliminary studies.

 SILBERNER: Joanne Silberner, NPR News.